 The Plan is administered by a Committee of the Board.
-Unless otherwise provided by the Board, the Committee will be the Management Development, Nominating and Governance Committee.
 The Plan provides that each member of the Committee must be an "outside director" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code") and the non-employee director requirement of Rule 16b-3 promulgated under the Securities Exchange Act of 1934.
 Among other functions, the Committee has power (a) to select the participants from among the eligible individuals, (b) to determine the number of shares covered by awards, and (c) within the limits of the Plan, to set the terms of awards.
 The Plan authorizes the Committee to delegate its functions to any one or more of its members or to other persons.